aheze/SixDegrees/README.md

 ### **Six Degrees GitHub Repository**

 Welcome to the Six Degrees GitHub repository!
 Six Degrees is an innovative iOS app designed to foster meaningful connections between individuals in real-life settings.
+This project was initially named Look Up (since we want users to look up from their phones...lol), but we chose to rename it to Six Degrees.
 Here's a breakdown of the branches in this repository:

 ### Branches